5 Habits to Keep Your Data Clean

 Implement Validation Rules

-You’ve probably noticed some discrepancies in the data across your platform which can make it tough to run reports and monitor trends.
-Data validation rules are checks built into your system to enforce data consistency automatically.
-Examples of this include making necessary fields required, and using field formats that keep your data consistent like checkboxes, radio buttons and drop down lists (rather than using text areas where the person doing data entry can enter whatever they want in whatever format).
+You’ve probably noticed some discrepancies in the data across your platform.
+This can make it tough to run reports and monitor trends.
+Data validation rules can help.
+These rules are checks that are built into your system to enforce data consistency automatically.

-At WaterGrass, we have a data entry system called the EACC (Entering Account Contacts and Contributions), which is a series of screen flows and prompts for data entry.
-This system has data validation rules at each step, helps prevent duplicate contacts and accounts, and ensures any new contact has an account and any new contribution is connected to both an account and a contact.
+At WaterGrass, we have a system called the EACC (Entering Account Contacts and Contributions), which is a series of screen flows and prompts for data entry.
+This system is peppered with data validation rules.
+As a bonus, it also helps prevent duplicate contacts and accounts, and prevents orphaned contacts and contributions.

-By creating rules and systems like this at the point of data entry, you can prevent incorrect or incomplete data from entering your database, which reduces the likelihood of errors downstream.
+By creating rules and systems like this, you can prevent incorrect or incomplete data from even entering your database.

 Establish Quality Standards